-Report No. LT-0I-02 issued May 3, 2001 Audit of the Maintenance and Use of the Challenger Since its Purchase in 1995

-Date(s) of followup letter(s s) sent : 8/22/01, 3/4/02, 8/12/02, 2/12/03, 8/4/03, 4/13/04 Date(s) of response letter(s) receiv : 3/13/03 (meeting with the Speaker of the House), $5/12/04$ Recommendation 6 : The CNMI Legislature should amend 1 CMC §7402 (a) (2) of the Planning and Budgeting Act by adding a provision to the Act that any CNMI Government employee who illegally reprograms government funds or receives illegally reprogrammed funds will be held personally liable for the amount of the reprogramming action.
-Agency to Act t : House of Representatives Status : Resolved - Active Agency Response : In a letter dated 4/2/01, the Attorney General advised that the reprogra authorized by a former official of the Office of Management and Budg violate the Planning and Budgeting Act.
-However, the Act provides no remedy for this violation.
-Consequently, the Attorney General's Office take appropriate action because evidence was not presented showing th reprogramming action itself involved a clear waste and abuse of govern The Attorney General, however, stated that this illegal action and OPA clearly identified a defect in the Act, and agreed to support legislative a amend the law.
-OPA agreed with the Attorney General's position that should be introduced to amend the Act.
-OPA therefore added Recomm 6 for the Legislature to act upon.
-In a meeting with the Speaker of the House on $3/13/03$, OPA was informed that the Legislature intends to introduce legislation to amend 1 CMC §7402 (a) (2) to comply with OPA's recommendation.
-Additional Information In his letter dated 5/12/04, the Speaker of the 14 th House of Representatives assured OPA that the House will address this recommendation through legislation.
-The Speaker requested that OPA submit a draft of recommended changes to the Planning and Budgeting Act for consideration. or Action Required : Research and discussion are currently ongoing between the legal counsels of both the House of Representatives and OPA pertaining to amendments to the Planning and Budgeting Act.
+As Revised and Redirected to AGO: Determine appropriate legal action to be taken to pursue collection of the \$21,365 which was paid in excess of the firm fixed price.
+Status : Closed Agency to Act Agency Response: In his response dated 10/25/04, the Acting Attorney General informed OPA that the AGO has closed this referral case since the potential defendant is an off-island company.
+The Statute of Limitations expired in February 2003 and AGO believes a dispute as to the facts exists.
+Based on AGO's response, OPA will close this referral case.
+Department of Finance - Redirected to the Attorney General's Office Report No. LT-01-02 issued May 3, 2001 Audit of the Maintenance and Use of the Challenger Since its Purchase in 1995 Date(s) of followup letter(s) sent : 8/22/01, 3/4/02, 8/12/02, 2/12/03, 8/4/03, 4/13/04, 9/21/04 Date(s) of response letter(s) received : 3/13/03 (meeting with the Speaker of the House), 5/12/04, 9/29/04 Recommendation 6: The CNMI Legislature should amend 1 CMC §7402 (a) (2) of the Planning and Budgeting Act by adding a provision to the Act that any CNMI Government employee who illegally reprograms government funds or receives illegally reprogrammed funds will be held personally liable for the amount of the reprogramming action.
+Agency to Act: House of Representatives Status : Resolved - Active Agency Response In a letter dated 4/2/01, the Attorney General advised that the reprogramming authorized by a former official of the Office of Management and Budget did indeed violate the Planning and Budgeting Act.
+However, the Act provides no sanction or remedy for this violation.
+Consequently, the Attorney General's Office is unable to take appropriate action because evidence was not presented showing that reprogramming action itself involved a clear waste and abuse of government funds.
+The Attorney General, however, stated that this illegal action and OPA's report clearly identified a defect in the Act, and agreed to support legislative action to amend the law.
+OPA agreed with the Attorney General's position that legislation should be introduced to amend the Act.
+OPA therefore added Recommendation No. 6 for the Legislature to act upon.
+On 9/29/04, the Speaker of the House provided OPA a draft of a bill to amend the Planning and Budgeting Act.
+House Bill No. 14-249, which was introduced by the House on 10/1/04 to amend 1 CMC §7402 (a) (2), states that "No funds may be reprogrammed to any account which has been zero-funded by the legislature or to any account for which the legislature has not made an appropriation.
+Any person who reprograms government funds or knowingly receives reprogrammed funds contrary to this subsection shall each be held personally liable for the amount of the reprogrammed amount."
+This recommendation will remain resolved - active until such time that the bill is passed and signed into law.
+Additional Information or Action Required :